Your Guide to Finding and Cooking with the Elusive Morel Mushroom

 Morel mushrooms, like other mushrooms, belong to the fungi family.
 They are unique because they usually grow in the wild and are rarely farmed.
 Therefore, they must be found and gathered.

 These mushrooms are almost never consumed raw – they are best cooked and dried out.
-My husband is allergic to mushrooms, so I never cook with them, but I do miss them.
 Here are a few of my favorite mushroom recipes:

 - Morel Mushroom Bisque – in this recipe I usually only use 1 cup of heavy cream and substitute low-fat milk for the 2nd cup.
 I also use Brummel and Brown instead of butter.
 Most of the time I double the recipe.